RileyShort1/SpaceMissionsDashboard/README.md

 # SpaceMissionsDashboard
-An interactive dashboard to visualize and analyze historical space mission data from 1957 onwards.
+An interactive dashboard to visualize and analyze historical space mission data from 1957 to 2022.

 ## Tech Stack
 Python + Streamlit